Please Put Them On, Takamine-san

 Please Put Them On, Takamine-san (履いてください、鷹峰さん, Haite Kudasai, Takamine-san) is a Japanese manga series written and illustrated by Yuichi Hiiragi. in Square Enix's shōnen manga magazine Monthly Gangan Joker since January 2019.
-The series has been collected in ten tankōbon volumes as of March 2025.
+The series has been collected in eleven tankōbon volumes as of February 2026.
 In North America, it is licensed by Yen Press.
 An anime television series adaptation produced by Liden Films aired from April to June 2025.

 Premise

-One day, high school student Koushi Shirota catches the student council president and school madonna, Takane Takamine, changing her clothes.
+One day, high school student oushi Shirota catches the student council president and school madonna, Takane Takamine, changing her clothes.
 Later, when he notices that she received a 98 on her test result, she removes her panties, and he sees her receiving the result again, but this time with a perfect score.
 Takamine soon confronts Shirota and tells him that she has the ability to rewind time by taking off her underwear, which then disappears.
 However, because he saw her naked, he is able to go back in time with her.
 She then forces him to be her "closet" by replacing her underwear with fresh ones wherever she uses the power, and to keep it all a secret from others.